Fernando has been in touch with his O scale lionel layout:

 Or if ya used some clay that is molded while it is wet, you can just use it to stick this small tree branches into the soft clay, and wait while it hardens over night Brother !!!
 Hope those ideas help ya Guy !!! :o)

-A big thanks to John, Curtis, Danny and Fernando.
+A big thanks to John, Curtis, Danny and to Fernando for sharing his O scale Lionel layout.
 I never know what will turn up in my inbox – I do enjoy seeing all the different styles, scenes and scales.

 It just goes to show this hobby really is for everyone.
 You can do whatever you want on your own layout – the golden rule is there are no rules!